On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology industries.

 - Creating high-performance teams in matrixed organizations,

-- Effective team alignment within/between corporate functions, and
+- Effective team alignment within/between corporate functions,

 - Institutionalizing and sustaining practices.